St. Thomas More

 I’ve already written extensively about the “Doctrine of Sacrifice” which has seeped into our profession and how it has lawyers (mistakenly) believing that sacrificing your happiness is an inherent and noble part of “serving” clients.
 This way of thinking turns you into the servant and clients into your masters – and adds insult to the injury by saying you should find happiness in the sacrifice!

-Yes, in fact, most lawyers DO have a big hole in our education when it comes to the practical realities of law firm marketing and even worse when it comes to law office management.
+Yes, in fact, most lawyers DO have a big hole in our education when it comes to the practical realities of law firm marketing which is self-defeating and even worse when it comes to law office management.

 But the BIGGER PROBLEM, I eventually realized years-ago, which prevents so many otherwise-capable and intelligent lawyers from taking the tools I gave them and using those tools to make big improvements in terms of revenues and personal and professional satisfaction, was that they were not-yet ready to believe that they DESERVED to be happy.